 Once an event has been approved:

-- A Neighbourhood Development Coordinator will be available to work with the organizer through planning and implementation of event
+- A Community Development Coordinator will be available to work with the organizer through planning and implementation of event

 - The event organizer will be required to sign a letter of agreement that will clearly outline the roles and responsibilities of the organizer and the City of Kelowna